Proxies for AI Training Data Collection

 Performance Optimization

 For large-scale collection, optimize your proxy usage by maintaining persistent connections, using connection pooling, and batching requests by domain to maximize cache hits on the proxy side.
-Hex Proxies' 100G transit and 400Gbps edge capacity ensures your collection pipeline is never bottlenecked by proxy infrastructure.
+Hex Proxies' multi-Gbps capacity ensures your collection pipeline is never bottlenecked by proxy infrastructure.